What is the Diane Morrison Hospice?

 - People who are homeless or street involved and living with a rapidly-progressing terminal illness;

 - People who need assistance in managing pain or symptoms associated with a terminal or serious chronic illness; and

 - People with a terminal illness who are unable to access ‘mainstream’ palliative care due to behaviour or lifestyle.

-By providing an alternative to hospital care, it’s estimated our hospice saves the hospital system an estimated $50,000 per person.
+In addition to providing essential support to patients at this most sensitive time in their illness, by providing an alternative to hospital care, it’s estimated our hospice saves the hospital system an estimated $50,000 per person.